Pruning at Initialization -- A Sketching Perspective: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This work presents and analyzes the task of pruning at initialization from the perspective of sketching.
-Based on our theoretical study, we gain a new justification for the claim that good sparse subnetworks are data independent.
+This work presents and analyzes the task of pruning at initialization from a sketching perspective.
+Based on our analysis, we gain a new justification for the claim that good sparse subnetworks are data independent.
 Additionally, we apply ideas from sketching to DNNs.
 Our proposed changes can be added to existing and future pruning methods.

-While we have proposed a novel connection between pruning at initialization and sketching, our framework has some limitations.
-We apply our approach, only in the setting of pruning at initialization.
-One might investigate our suggested approach to other settings of pruning after or during training and structured pruning methods.
-In addition, we have studied only one sketching approach.
+{\bf Limitation.} While we have proposed a novel connection between pruning at initialization and sketching, our framework has some limitations.
+We apply it only in the setting of pruning at initialization.
+One might investigate our approach to other settings of pruning after or during training and structured pruning methods.
+For example, to draw a relationship to the latter, one may extend our analysis of SNIP to be with structured sparsity.
+Moreover, we have studied only one sketching approach.
 We leave for future work exploiting more complex sketching methods, which possibly can lead to new insights and improvements to DNN pruning.
 Also, future research may be conducted to generalize the rather simple linear features framework to a deeper model where the search space for the mask is even larger.
 The search space in this case might be ambiguous, i.e., two different masks can lead to the same output \cite{zheng20identifiability}.
-We believe that the relationship we draw here can be used in many other directions besides those indicated above and contribute to DNN understanding and pruning.
+We leave for future research to theoretically analyse the effect of initialization on pruning in the lens of sketching.
+We believe that the relation we draw here can be used in many other directions besides those indicated above and contribute to DNN understanding and pruning.